The Truth About Garlic and Heart HealthJune 11, 2009 Written by JP [Font too small?]

 - Diabetics are at a significantly higher risk of heart disease than the general population at large.
 In March 2008, a very promising study reported that TR garlic may be one of the most powerful natural aids to decrease cardiovascular risks associated with type 2 diabetes.
 60 type 2 diabetics were given a daily TR garlic supplement or a placebo for 4 weeks.
 Blood tests were administered before the trial and after weeks 1, 2, 3 and 4.
 Fasting blood glucose was measured daily.
 The TR garlic was shown to lower blood glucose, serum fructosamine and triglyceride levels.
 The concluding remarks of the scientists stated that, “The benefits of garlic preparations may lead to the reduction of cardiovascular risk in diabetic patients”.
 (6)

 Does this seem like a worthless food/supplement to you?
 The greater truth may be that natural foods and products are very complex.
 Sometimes it is assumed that because something is cheap, natural and widely available it must also be very easy to scientifically understand.
 The opposite is often the case.
 Natural foods are an extraordinarily rich sources of hundreds of naturally occurring nutrients and phytochemicals.
 Most medications cannot make the same claim.
 In fact, it’s quite typical for a medication to consist of just one chemical.
 Therefore, it only makes sense that natural products need to be manufactured and studied in a more precise manner.
 Most importantly, we should be very careful before dismissing a food with thousands of years worth of validation just because 13 recent studies contradict long-held, historical wisdom.

-Posted in Heart Health, Nutritional Supplements
+Posted in Food and Drink, Heart Health, Nutritional Supplements